-- Work with Fiber Assistant to ensure fleece is gathered per Appendix B. - Lay out the fleece with cut side down and remove second cuts, stains, vegetable matter and other contaminates (see Appendix B). - Remove all coarse fiber from around the outer perimeter of the blanket. - Pull fiber sample from blanket for histogram testing as indicated by Producer. - Determine the Approximate Grade (See Appendix G) and label as such. - Categorize length of fiber and label as such (See Appendix G). - Check for color contamination within each fleece (see Appendix J). - Ensure the prevention of color and micron contamination from one fleece to the next. - Check for fiber breaks and tender fleeces. - Verify that the labelling of all bags and bins are correct according to producer specifications. - Complete record sheet as specified by producer. - Complete the "Sorter Duties and Responsibilities" checklist attached at the end of this Code of Practice.
+- Work with Fiber Assistant to ensure fleece is gathered per Appendix A. - Lay out the fleece with cut side down and remove second cuts, stains, vegetable matter and other contaminates. - Remove all coarse fiber from around the outer perimeter of the blanket. - Pull fiber sample from blanket for histogram testing as indicated by Producer.
+If not done previous to shearing or during shearing. - Determine the Approximate Grade (See Appendix-F) and label as such. - Categorize length of fiber and label as such (See Appendix F). - Check for color contamination within each fleece (see Appendix J). - Ensure the prevention of color and micron contamination from one fleece to the next. - Check for fiber breaks and tender fleeces. - Verify that the labelling of all bags and bins are correct according to producer specifications. - Complete record sheet as specified by producer. - Complete the "Sorter Duties and Responsibilities" checklist attached at the end of this Code of Practice.